cwshugg/dimrod/docs/services/speaker.md

 3. Worker threads (`SpeakerNLAThread`) call the selected services' `/nla/invoke/<name>` endpoints concurrently
 4. Results are collected, combined, and reworded by the LLM before responding

+Whether or not an NLA action fires, a `/talk` turn now participates in a conversation.
+When an NLA action produces a reply, Speaker appends both the user's message and the NLA-generated reply to the conversation and returns the `conversation_id` (continuing an existing conversation when a valid id is supplied, or creating a new one otherwise).
+This lets clients that thread by conversation — such as the mailman email service — retain continuity even for action turns.

 The NLA dispatch system uses a `SpeakerNLAQueue` backed by `SpeakerNLAQueueEntry` objects.
 Each entry tracks its status via `SpeakerNLAQueueEntryStatus` (`PENDING`, `PROCESSING`, `SUCCESS`, `FAILURE`) and includes a condition variable so callers can block until the entry completes.

 The NLA worker pool size is configurable via `nla_threads`.